The Proud Family: Louder and Prouder: Production

-In August 2019, Tommy Davidson stated that The Proud Family would be revived for a third season on Disney+.
+In August 2019, cast member Tommy Davidson stated that The Proud Family would be revived for a third season on Disney+.

-On January 1, 2020, the original series began streaming on Disney+, and shortly thereafter Disney executives approached Farquhar and Smith about reviving the series On February 27, 2020, the show was formally ordered on Disney+.
+On January 1, 2020, the original series began streaming on Disney+, and shortly thereafter Disney executives approached Farquhar and Smith about reviving the series.
+On February 27, 2020, the show was formally ordered on Disney+.
 The original cast (minus Tara Strong, due to casting restrictions and Orlando Brown, due to his judicial processes) reprised their roles, and Keke Palmer voiced a new character introduced to the series named Maya Leibowitz-Jenkins, who is a 14-year-old activist.
 Zachary Quinto and Billy Porter also voice her adoptive parents, Barry and Randall Leibowitz-Jenkins, and EJ Johnson replaced Phil LaMarr as Michael Collins.
 In July 2021, Canadian studio WildBrain stated that they would be engaging in animation services for the series, while it is produced by Disney Television Animation, a studio not involved with the original series.
-The executive producers of the series, Bruce W. Smith and Ralph Farquhar, said that the "show never really went away" and called it the "perfect time to bring back this show".
-Screen Rant argued that the revival will break down barriers through the inclusion of multicultural families and characters belonging to the LGBTQ+ community.
+Smith and Farquhar said that the "show never really went away" and called it the "perfect time to bring back this show".
+Screen Rant argued that the revival would break down barriers through the inclusion of multicultural families and characters belonging to the LGBTQ+ community.

 On September 15, 2021, more cast members were announced, including Asante Blackk as Penny's new boyfriend, Kareem, Artist "A Boogie" Dubose as Maya's gamer brother Francis "KG" Leibowitz-Jenkins, along with returning cast members Raquel Lee Bolleau as Nubia Gross and Marcus T. Paulk as Myron.
 Additionally, some celebrity guest voices include Lizzo, Lil Nas X, Tiffany Haddish, Lena Waithe, Debbie Allen, James Pickens Jr., Marsai Martin, Jaden Smith, Glynn Turman, Lamorne Morris, Brenda Song, Tina Knowles (whose daughters performed the original show's theme music), Eva Longoria, Al Roker, and Bretman Rock.
 Guests for season two will include Chance the Rapper, Gabrielle Union, Normani, Leslie Odom Jr., Anthony Anderson, Dominique Dawes, Gabby Douglas, Laurie Hernandez, Jane Lynch, Holly Robinson Peete, Maury Povich, Storm Reid, Courtney B. Vance, and Liana Mendoza.
 The show also has Aldis Hodge returning as Frankie and Patricia Belcher as Principal Hightower.